 Last year, much to the delight of squeamish people everywhere, scientists were successfully able to remotely control the paths traveled by live cockroaches.
 They did so by wirelessly stimulating the insects’ antennae and cerci sensory organs.
 Now, a group of scientists from the Korea Advanced Institute of Science and Technology (KAIST) have reported success in controlling the paths of walking turtles.
 Fortunately for the reptiles, the KAIST researchers’ methods were considerably less invasive than those used on the cockroaches.

-« Back to Scientists remotely control live turtles
+Read the full article: Scientists remotely control live turtles